The project headline is critical to the success of your engagement process.

 Given that there is no guidebook, I’ve scoured the web for practice advice from other disciplines like journalism and web design to help us improve our practice.

-Here are the five questions to consider when you are composing your next project headline.
+Here are the 5 questions to consider for engaging headlines when you are composing your next project headline.

 Is your headline too long or too short?